 - In the Daughters of the Moon books, the Atrox has several rules binding the behavior of those who have given themselves over to them - one rule is, no Atrox agent can ever harm someone who has done them a genuine kindness.

-- There's a Bruce Coville edited short-story about a tormented and ostracized elf child whose school assignment is to interview a troll.
-Trolls' favorite food is elf-children, but the troll doesn't eat the boy because he sees how lonely and kind the poor thing is.
-At the end of the story, the elf child gets revenge on his schoolmates and teachers by freeing the troll and letting him eat them all, but tells the one other elf child who was kind to him that he won't feed her to the troll because "You're the sweetest girl I know"...before eating her himself, thus subverting the trope.
+- There's a Bruce Coville edited short story about a tormented and ostracized elf child whose school assignment is to interview a troll.
+Trolls' favorite food is elf children, but the troll doesn't eat the boy because he sees how lonely and kind the poor thing is.
+At the end of the story, the elf child gets revenge on his schoolmates and teachers by freeing the troll and letting him eat them all, but tells the only other elf child who was kind to him that he won't feed her to the troll because "You're the sweetest girl I know"... before eating her himself, thus subverting the trope.

-- Keladry of Mindelan has this happen frequently.
-There's a reason she's called the Protector of the Small.
+- Keladry of Mindelan, titular protagonist of Protector of the Small, has this happen frequently.
+There's a reason she's called that.

 - Her war-horse Peachblossom whose last owner was abusive agrees to work on his behavior when she promises not to yank of the reins or ever use spurs, but only for her: do not imply you are interested in stealing or buying him.
 Or in buying Kel.

-- Her lady's maid Lalasa admits in a stressful moment that she was so skittish at the beginning because she kept waiting for Kel to show she was like all the other nobles she'd met, realizing it wasn't going to happen lead to Taking A Level In Badass, teaching other servant class women the self defense tactics Kel had taught her and becoming one of Kel's staunchest supporters.
+- Her lady's maid Lalasa admits in a stressful moment that she was so skittish at the beginning because she kept waiting for Kel to show she was like all the other nobles she'd met; realizing it wasn't going to happen led to Taking a Level in Badass, teaching other servant class women the self defense tactics Kel had taught her and becoming one of Kel's staunchest supporters.

 - In Uncle Tom's Cabin, a Kentuckian slave owner relates a story about a native African slave, brutalized by another owner, that had pledged undying loyalty to him when treated like a human being.

-- In Les Misérables, after being jailed for decades for stealing a loaf of bread, and forced to poverty and starvation due to the difficulty of criminals to find jobs, Jean Valjean comes upon a Good Shepherd who shows him kindness and houses him.
-At first, it seems like a subversion, with Jean Valjean taking advantage of the Priest and stealing his stuff.
-Then, when he's caught the Priest decides not to press charges and gives Valjean the stuff on the condition that it "buys his soul for God".
-Jean Valjean is converted from a bitter convict to The Paragon of integrity of virtue for the rest of his life through all the crap he's put through out of loyalty to the Priest's one kind act.
+- In Les Misérables, after being jailed for decades for stealing a loaf of bread, and forced into poverty and starvation due to the difficulty of finding jobs as an ex-con, Jean Valjean comes upon the Bishop of Digne, who shows him kindness and houses him.
+At first, it seems like a subversion, with Jean Valjean taking advantage of the Bishop and stealing his stuff.
+Then, when he's caught running from the Bishop's home with the good silver, the Bishop decides not to press charges and gives Valjean the stuff, plus a bit more, on the condition that it "buys his soul for God".
+Jean Valjean is converted from a bitter convict to The Paragon of integrity and virtue for the rest of his life, despite all the crap he endures, out of loyalty to the Bishop's one kind act.

 - In Peter Moore's Caught In The Act Lydia is an outcast, no one will associate with her except for Ethan.
 Because of this, Lydia seems to fall in love with him and becomes devoted to him to a Yandere degree.

-- In the Warrior Cats graphic novel Shattered Peace, Minty stops her mate from killing Ravenpaw since Ravenpaw was nice to her kits.
+- In the Warrior Cats graphic novel Shattered Peace, Minty stops her mate from killing Ravenpaw because Ravenpaw was nice to her kits.

 - A Defusing The Tykebomb moment in Galaxy of Fear works because of this - the Arrandas were kind to Eppon, laughing and playing with the normal-looking baby, and planning to adopt.
 When the Big Bad showed up it reverted to its programming and was loyal to him, but later Tash reminded it of their brief time together.

-- There is an old fairy tale where a young man wants to woo a princess, but her father sets an impossible condition for him to do so; he must produce a man who can eat a mountain of bread.
+- There is an old fairy tale where a young man who wants to woo a princess heads off to do so.
+On his way there, he meets an old man with whom he shares his meal.
+When the young man makes it to the castle, the girl's overprotective father sets an impossible condition for him to do so; he must produce a man who can eat a mountain of bread.
 When the young man is wandering through a forest bemoaning this task, he meets an old man who says he is incredibly hungry; the young man tells him of the mountain of bread and the old man then offers to help, and eats the entire thing.
 The king then declares that the boy must produce a man that can drink an entire warehouse full of ale; he goes back to the forest and meets the man again, who this time claims to be incredibly thirsty and drinks all the ale.
 As a final task, the king demands that the boy produce a ship that can sail on both water and land, and when the distraught young man returns to the forest one final time, his mystical friend invokes this trope.

 Old man: I have eaten for you, and I have drunk for you, and I will also give you the ship; and all because you were kind to me at the first.